 A Patient Poem for the Modern Age

 Can you be friends with someone you’ve never met in person?
-The members of our online health community – now 300, 000+ patients strong – think so.
+The members of our online health community think so.
 In fact, many of them say they depend on other members for support and encouragement, and for the all-important reminder that they are not alone.
-As evidence, here… Continue reading A Patient Poem for the Modern Age
+As evidence, here is a touching poem written by a… Continue reading A Patient Poem for the Modern Age